-We previously conducted a laboratory experiment on granular shear flow, which exhibited a strong intermittency, characterized by bursts of grain-level displacement and sudden release of stress only at the mid-range of the driving rates \cite{Tsai2021}.
-To understand this intriguing rate dependence, we have also investigated the tribology between surfaces of these granular particles immersed in the same fluid \cite{Tsai2024a}: The time averaged friction force shows a nonmonotonic dependence on the sliding speed between particles, which is consistent with the paradigmatic Stribeck diagram \cite{Jacobson2003,Williams2005}.
-More specifically, at low speeds, we have identified an onset velocity $V_{\text{c}}$ beyond which the friction between particles begins to reduce, presumably due to the lubrication of interstitial fluid.
-Based on these empirical facts, we have also set up numerical simulation \cite{Tsai2024b} to demonstrate that, for a granular packing under continuous shearing, the speed-dependent friction is not only a sufficient but also a necessary condition for the sudden jumps of several physical quantities, including the coordination number, the elastic energy, and the boundary stress.
-Collectively, we call these jumps as \emph{quaking} for its resemblance to earthquakes.
-In the simulation, we have used a dimensionless shear rate, $\dot{\gamma}d/V_{\text{c}}$, as one of the main control parameters (in addition to the volume fraction $\phi$).
-Here, the physical shear rate is defined as $\dot{\gamma}\equiv U/Z_0$, where $U$ is the driving speed, $Z_0$ is the thickness of the granular packing, $d$ stands for the grain size and $V_{\text{c}}$ for the aforementioned onset velocity.
+We previously conducted a laboratory experiment of granular shear flow with an interstitial fluid that exhibited strong intermittency, characterized by bursts of grain-level displacement and sudden release of stresses only in the mid-range of the driving rates \cite{Tsai2021}.
+To understand this intriguing rate dependence, we have also investigated the tribology between surfaces of these granular particles immersed in the same fluid \cite{Tsai2024a}: The time averaged friction force shows a nonmonotonic dependence on the sliding speed between the particles that is consistent with the paradigmatic Stribeck diagram \cite{Jacobson2003,Williams2005}.
+More specifically, at low speeds, we have identified an onset value $V_{\text{c}}$ beyond which the friction between particles begins to reduce, presumably due to the lubrication of the interstitial fluid.
+Based on these empirical facts, we have also set up a numerical simulation \cite{Tsai2024b} to demonstrate that, for a granular packing under continuous shearing, the speed-dependent friction is not only a sufficient but also a necessary condition for the sudden changes of several physical quantities, including the coordination number, the elastic energy, and the boundary stress.
+Collectively, we call these sudden changes \emph{quaking} for its resemblance to earthquakes.
+In the simulation, we have used a dimensionless parameter called the \emph{slipperiness}, $\dot{\gamma}d/V_{\text{c}}$, as one of the main control parameters (in addition to the volume fraction $\phi$).
+Here, the physical shear rate is defined as $\dot{\gamma}\equiv U/Z_0$, where $U$ is the driving speed, $Z_0$ is the thickness of the granular packing, $d$ stands for the mean diameter of particles and $V_{\text{c}}$ for the aforementioned onset speed of the velocity weakening.